 Action Undertaken by the Conservative Animal Welfare Foundation

-In May 2018 Conservative Animal Welfare Foundation Patron Sir David Amess MP talked on ending live exports at the Esher and Walton Conservative Women’s Organisation lunch event on animal welfare which featured an introduction by our Founder.
+The following year we organised a further parliamentary reception to end live exports with Stop Live Exports Petition Team and CIWF in January 2018 hosted by Craig Mackinlay MP.
+The reception was well attended by over 50 MPs.
+Later that year in May 2018 the late Conservative Animal Welfare Foundation Patron Sir David Amess MP spoke on ending live exports at the Esher and Walton Conservative Women’s Organisation lunch event on animal welfare which featured an introduction by our Founder.

-We hosted a fringe event at the party conference on the 1st October with the Conservative Environment Network, hosted by Zac Goldsmith with a strong focus to end live exports for slaughter and fattening.
-Speakers included Theresa Villiers and George Eustice talked on general animal welfare issues.
+At Conservative Party Conference in 2018 we hosted a fringe event with the Conservative Environment Network, hosted by Zac Goldsmith with a strong focus to end live exports for slaughter and fattening.
+Speakers included Theresa Villiers and George Eustice.

-In 2019 Sir David Amess MP hosted a fringe event at the party conference with our end live exports banners next to the lectern and our Speakers included the Foreign Secretary Dominic Raab, Carrie Symonds and Stanley Johnson.
+In 2019 Sir David Amess MP hosted a fringe event at the Party Conference and our Speakers included then Foreign Secretary Dominic Raab, Carrie Symonds and Stanley Johnson.
+Our subsequent Party Conference receptions in 2021 and 2022 have strongly urged an end to live exports.

-We urge for an end to live exports as soon as the transition period is over.
+We urge for an end to live exports as soon as possible.